CI/CD Pipeline Explained (2025): Stages, Secrets, Environments, Rollouts & Metrics

 Policy rule of thumb

-9. Secrets Management and Least Privilege in CI/CD
+9. Secrets Management & Least Privilege

 Never